Sales in an AI world: How human is your sales process?

 AI in sales today

 There are already software companies out there using AI to automate parts of the sales process.
-Here are three notable ones.
+Here are some notable ones.

 - Calendly takes care of scheduling.
 Users get a personal appointment calendar they can link to in their emails and recipients schedule meetings by choosing from the user's available times.
 It replaces the annoying “when are you free?” conversation.
 While not a full-fledged AI, Calendly eliminates a job that previously fell to a salesperson or assistant.
 Think of it as an AI precursor.